-Submitting press releases to press release websites was a common link building practice, but again like many link building methods, it was over-used by spammers who would add low quality content just for the links.
-This caused Google to take action and penalise some of the sites involved, including one of the most well known – PR Newswire.
+Submitting press releases to press release websites was a common link building practice, but again like many link building methods, it was over-used by spammers who would add low-quality content just for the links.
+This caused Google to take action and penalize some of the sites involved, including one of the most well known – PR Newswire.

 However, Google clearly hasn’t declared all forms of press releases as dead, so as long as you follow the points below, they can still be a very legitimate source of links:

 - Write content that others will want to share with their audience

 - Keep things natural without over-optimizing the content

 - Only consider the higher quality press release websites

 And finally, don’t forget to reach out to any contacts that you already have.
 It’s often easier to get your content in front of somebody who knows you.

 Although small businesses may not have lots of time and money to spend on designing infographics, there are services offering free infographic templates.
 If you have some useful industry statistics or data from conducting your own industry surveys, replace a boring, text-based blog post with an infographic to give a visual representation of the data.
 You can then post the infographic to your blog and embed a link to your post, so that you are credited when others use your infographic.

 Check our post on the top free Infographic Tools.